Maia313/vue-project/README.md

 ## 🚀 Quick start

-Here you can find the front-end.
-See the backend i a separate project.
+Here you can find the front-end which is already connected with the backend providing the data.
+You can also see the backend i a separate project.

 ## Specs